 As a globally recognised leading trends commentator, he is regularly called on by media worldwide to provide insight and analysis into consumer trends.

-Recent highlights include defining the modern day mother at a special event for broadcaster ITV, analysing the feminist fightback against sexist pricing for The Times and spending the morning discussing the future of seniors and romance with 50 local radio stations as part of the BBC’s Love Later in Life project.
+Recent highlights include defining the modern family at a special event for broadcaster ITV, analysing the feminist fightback against sexist pricing for The Times and spending the morning discussing the future of seniors and romance with 50 local radio stations as part of the BBC’s Love Later in Life project.

 Richard is also a key speaker at Mintel’s ‘Big Conversation’ client events across Europe, presenting on everything from technology and beauty, to the future of retail and modern relationships and he has delivered bespoke presentations for World Travel Market, Brand Republic, packaging forum Trendtag Glas and at conferences as far afield as Philadelphia, Aruba and Whistler.